Indianapolis Colts vs. Las Vegas Raiders NFL Week 17 Odds, Plays and Insights for January 2, 2022

 Home and road insights

-- Indianapolis is 4-4 overall, and 4-4 against the spread, at home.

-- At home, as 5-point favorites or more, the Colts have two wins ATS (2-1).
+- At home, the Colts have two wins ATS (2-1) as 5-point favorites or greater.

-- This season, Indianapolis has hit the over in four of eight home games.
+- Indianapolis has hit the over in four of eight home games this year.

-- Las Vegas is 3-4 against the spread, and 4-3 overall, in away games.
+- This year away from home, Las Vegas is 3-4 against the spread and 4-3 overall.

-- This year, in seven away games, Las Vegas has hit the over three times.
+- In seven road games this year, Las Vegas has hit the over three times.

 Powered by Data Skrive.